pepperize/cdk-organizations/README.md

 AWS Organizations has some limitations:

-- The stack can only be deployed in the `us-east-1` region.
+- The stack should be deployed in the `us-east-1` region.
 - The stack's account must be the management account of an existing organization.
 - The stack's account becomes the management account of the new organization.
 - An account belongs to only one organization within a single root.